Riczh/Zhou-portfolio/final_project_p2.md

 Maybe it's because of the length.
 I don't think the logic inside is very clear.
 For example, if you just buy stocks like this, won't you worry about falling?

 -Is there anything you would change or do differently?
-I didn't think about it, I should add a title, and write the background information you introduced to me before.
+I didn't think about it; I should add a title, and write the background information you introduced to me before.

 Interviewee 3:
 -Can you tell me what you think this is?